Some1Somewhere/Some1Somewhere.github.io/README.md

 <a href="https://pyramiddeveloper.com/" title="Pyramid Developers"><img img align="left"  src="WhiteLogoTransparent.png" width="80px"/></a>

-I lead **Pyramid Developers**, a tech haven where we craft software solutions that are high on efficiency yet low on cost.
+I'm the Lead Product Manager at **Pyramid Developers**, a tech haven where we help founders realise their dreams by crafting software solutions that are high on efficiency yet low on cost.

 <br>
 <br>